Authorised Representative: Full Guide on Regulation (EU) 2019/1020 and How to Avoid Legal Pitfalls When Selling Products to the EU

 Here are the points along the way where your product will be checked:

-- If your product is drop shipped from outside of the EU and inspected by customs and it does not have an address of an economic operator, it will not be allowed to enter the EU.
+- If your ecommerce product is (drop) shipped from outside of the EU and inspected by customs and it does not have an address of an economic operator, it will not be allowed to enter the EU.

 - If it is not inspected by customs and it passes through, issues may arise when it gets to the Fulfilment Service Center.
 Marketplaces such as Amazon will check for the presence of an economic operator and if they don’t see an address, they will block the product.